pnkfelix/rfcs/text/0000-allocators-with-gc-support.md

- * Originally I wanted to put something stronger than a lint here, such as making such casts `unsafe`, but that would break parametricity properties of the language; e.g. you cannot put in a rule like that without getting false positives in cases
+ * Originally I wanted to put something stronger than a lint here, such as making such casts `unsafe`, but that would break parametricity properties of the language; e.g. you cannot put in a rule like that without getting arguaby false positives in cases
    like:

    ```rust